-Fading kitten syndrome refers to the death of a kitten within the period of life from birth to weaning (approximately 4 to 5 weeks of age).
-This is the age when kittens are most vulnerable to hypothermia, hypoglycemia, dehydration and infection.
-Some kittens are born with congenital issues that may ultimately shorten their lives.
+Fading Kitten Syndrome (FKS) refers to the death of a newborn kitten between birth and weaning (approximately 4 to 5 weeks of age—the age when kittens are most vulnerable to hypothermia, hypoglycemia, dehydration and infection), and it is often caused by hypothermia (low body temperature) and/or hypoglycemia (low blood sugar).

 Other warning signs that indicate immediate medical attention is needed for a kitten include: